jjbailey/browse/README.md

 - search direction
 - numbers
 - bash command
-- horizontal scroll
+- horizontal shift
 - follow/tail mode

-When advancing to the next filename in a list of filenames, browse:
+When advancing to the next file in a list of files, browse:

 - starts at the first page
 - resets the horizontal shift to column 1
 - turns off follow/tail mode
+- sets the page title

 When browse is called with no filenames, browse attempts to restore the session saved in ~/.browserc.